- Faculty & Staff

 Introduction to Public Theology

-Introduction to Public Theology (SGN100), previously known as Prologue, is required for all full-time and part-time first-professional students (MAR, MDiv, TEEM, and Transfers).
+Introduction to Public Theology (SGN100), is required for all full-time and part-time first-professional students (MAR, MDiv, TEEM, and Transfers).
 It is worth one full course unit and is a letter-graded course (with some elements on a completed/not-completed basis).
 The course also includes two workshops, Professional Ethics and Anti-Racism, which are required for LTSP students.
 No waivers or exemptions will be granted to anyone for these workshops.

 There are four aspects to Introduction to Public Theology at LTSP: